alvarezsound/Python-Live-Project/README.md

 ![List Details](/GIFs/list_details.gif)

 ## CRUD Functionality
-This view function saves the cartoons details to the database that the user inputs into the form.
+This view function saves the details of the cartoon to the database that the user inputs into the form.
 ```cs
     def CreateCartoon(request):
         form = CartoonForm(data=request.POST or None)